Documentation Index

 - The

-waitForHealthy function polls container health every 2 seconds, with a default overall timeout of 60 seconds.
+waitForHealthy function polls service health every 2 seconds, with a default overall timeout of 60 seconds.

 Watchdog monitoring